The Mering thesis and the roots of consensus history

-And what was that about the America dream?
+And what was that about the American dream?

 In preparation for my grand peroration, I did a quick Google search for novels about the American dream.
-Whether written in the 1920s or the 1950s or the 1960s, all the novels provided an exceedingly depression assessment of that dream.
-Gatsby was the rosiest of the lost, even considering what happened to Gastby’s dream after Daisy drove his yellow car over the body of Myrtle Wilson.
+Whether written in the 1920s or the 1950s or the 1960s, all the novels provided an exceedingly depressing assessment of that dream.
+Gatsby was the rosiest of the lot, even considering what happened to Gastby’s dream after Daisy drove his yellow car over the body of Myrtle Wilson.
 The Bell Jar?
 Revolutionary Road?
-The Grades of Wrath?
+The Grapes of Wrath?
 Daniel Horowitz of Culture Trip prefaces his own list of the nine greatest novels about the American dream with this uplifting exposition:

 During his 1928 campaign, former President Herbert Hoover claimed that upon election, he would provide prosperity that would allow for “a chicken in every pot and a car in every garage.”
 Less than eight months later, the economy and stock market collapsed.
 This is the best summation of the American Dream, a promise of prosperity with a differing reality: disillusionment with a healthy dose of misplaced optimism.